iFission/50.044-System-Security-2021-Labs/documentation/docs/setup_vm/README.md

+# Course VMs
+There are 2 VMs you will need for this course: one is for your group project, the other is for
+practicing CTF challenges.

 ## Setup Project VM

 Exploiting buffer overflows requires precise control over the execution environment.
 A small change in the compiler, environment variables, or the way the program is executed can result in slightly different memory layout and code structure, thus requiring a different exploit.
 For this reason, this lab uses a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) to run the vulnerable web server code.